in28minutes/in28minutes.github.io/_blog/articles/2017-01-30-spring-boot-integration-testing.md

 ![Image](/images/Spring-Initializr-Web.png "Web, Actuator and Developer Tools")

-This guide will help you write great integration tests for your Spring Boot Rest Service.
-We will use a simple code example creating couple of simple rest services.
+This post will assist you in creating excellent integration tests for your Spring Boot Rest Service.
+We will create a few of basic rest services using a simple code sample.

 ## You will learn
 - What is Integration Testing?